Note: Put the word between quotation marks (“example”) to perform an exact search.

 Image nop

-• Description: November 6, 1954.
-The steamship Ticonderoga is seen in the southern end of Shelburne Bay.
+• Description: November 5, 1954.
+The steamboat Ticonderoga is seen in Shelburne Bay.
 A basin was dug, filled with water to raise the ship onto a cradle and then the basin was drained so the ship came to rest on the cradle for its 2 mile overland journey to the Shelburne Museum.
-Photo 45.
+Photo 46.

 • Parent Collections: Louis L. McAllister Photographs